 3.2.1 Processing Narrative for User Profile Setup

 When the application is first initialized, the user must enter first name, last name and e-mail address.
-Upon future login, the user details will be authenticated against the database.
-If the user exists, he/she will proceed to the encryption/decryption areas.
+Upon future login, the user details will be authenticated against the local files stored in the users FogWire folder.
+If the user exists, he/she will proceed to the lock data/unlock data areas.
 If the user does not exist, he/she will have to setup a user profile before proceeding.
 When the profile is saved, the users’ public key will automatically be generated and stored to the database without informing the user.
+The users private key will be also be generated and stored locally without informing the user.

 3.2.2 User Profile Setup Interface Description